zarf-dev/zarf/SUPPORT.md

 We strive to create clear guidelines on communication to the Zarf team to provide a good community experience.

+## Questions
+For guidance on using Zarf, [the documentation](https://docs.zarf.dev/) should cover most use cases.
+For all questions documentation may not cover, we suggest utilizing [Github Discussions](https://github.com/defenseunicorns/zarf/discussions).

 ## Standard Process
-All questions, and code issues should be a [Github Issue](https://github.com/defenseunicorns/zarf/issues/new/choose) that follows the issue template.
+All code issues should be a [Github Issue](https://github.com/defenseunicorns/zarf/issues/new/choose) that follows the issue template.

 Following the templates provides the Zarf community a foundation of understanding to be able to assist quickly.
-After an issue is made, this issue can be brought into other chanels such as the [Kubernetes Slack #Zarf](https://zarf.dev/slack) channel or the [bi-weekly Zarf Community Meeting](zarf.dev/???).
+After an issue is made, this issue can be brought into other chanels such as the [Kubernetes Slack #Zarf](https://zarf.dev/slack) channel or the [bi-weekly Zarf Community Meeting](https://docs.zarf.dev/contribute/contributor-guide/).

                 Github Issue
                 /          \